kindleit/karma-jade-preprocessor/README.md

-# karma-handlebars-preprocessor
+# karma-jade-preprocessor

-> Preprocessor to compile Handlebars on the fly.
+> Preprocessor to compile Jade on the fly.

 fork from [hanachin/karma-handlebars-preprocessor· GitHub](https://github.com/hanachin/karma-handlebars-preprocessor)